ELKonomics: The real cost of operating and scaling Elastic Stack

 - Maintaining and upgrading the system

-This white paper explains all of the cost drivers involved in running Elastic Stack for log management and presents a total cost of ownership (TCO) framework you can use to analyze the trade-offs for yourself.
+This white paper explains all of the ELK pricing drivers involved in running log management and presents a total cost of ownership (TCO) framework you can use to analyze the trade-offs for yourself.